coala/documentation/Users/Tutorial.rst

 want to check.
 So let us introduce another feature of our configuration
 syntax: *sections*.

-The line ``[Default]`` specifies that everything below will belong to the Default section.
-If nothing is specified, a setting will implicitly belong to this section.
+The line ``[cli]`` in the ``.coafile`` implies that everything below belongs to the special ``cli`` section.
+You may specify sections when you enter the settings via the Command Line Interface (CLI).
+You will soon learn all about them.
+When you don't specify any sections, the settings will implicitly belong to the ``[cli]`` section.

+Next you will see how to specify sections using the command line when you are running coala.
 Let's check the line lengths of our Makefile:

 ::